First Steps to Managing the Cluster

 NOTE

-Why does this hostname first-service work? simply because when you connect to a Cluster via the command octelium connect, Octelium automatically configures your machine DNS and adds the suffix .local.<DOMAIN>, which is the common suffix for all Services in the Cluster, to your machine's DNS search domains so you don't have to type the entire private FQDN yourself.
+Why does this hostname first-service work?
+Simply put, when you connect to a Cluster via the command octelium connect, Octelium automatically configures your machine DNS and adds the suffix .local.<DOMAIN>, which is the common suffix for all Services in the Cluster, to your machine's DNS search domains so you don't have to type the entire private FQDN yourself.

 You can also run octelium connect as a completely unprivileged process and map the Service first-service to a localhost port as follows: